 National Wood Products, Inc strives to help you make The Right Choice™ when it comes to purchasing Hardwood Lumber & Plywood.
-If you are located in Denver, it has been our long-standing goal to satisfy your lumber & plywood needs.
+If you are located in Southern California, it has been our long-standing goal to satisfy your lumber & plywood needs.
 We differ from other distributors by focusing on each customer’s individual business needs, creating long lasting partnerships.
 In short, we prefer quality over quantity and do whatever it takes to meet your needs as a Customer and help you make The Right Choice™.

 MDF is an engineered wood product created by breaking down hardwood or softwood residuals into wood fibers combining it with wax and a resin binder, and forming panels by applying high pressure and temperature.

 National Wood Products stocks a variety of MDF panels in premium, standard & ultralight.
 This product is called an engineered or manufactured wood.

 Softwood plywood is the most common type used for industrial and construction purposes.
 Softwood plywood can vary in the thickness and number of its plies when being used in different projects.

 Available in 1/2″, 5/8″, 3/4″, 1″

 Please call us for the most current inventory and availability.